armele/mctradepost-retro/README.md

 Finally, some number of "grinder" blocks, which simply designates the equipment of the recycler, and gives the Recycling Engineer some guidance on where to maintain the equipment (purely visual - no functional effects).

 ### Station
 A station building must include one or more rail blocks tagged with "station_start".
-These will be used to determine whether or not a station is connected to other colonies for the purposes of trade.
+These are used to determine whether or not a station is connected to other colonies for the purposes of trade.
+Once connected, you can configure what goods you want to import, or choose to satisfy other colonies' needs by exporting goods.

+### Pet Shop

 ## Current Status
 This mod can best be described as an "early alpha" state.
 The functionality may change rapidly and without warning.

 ### Roadmap (Roughly Prioritized)
-Glazed Timberframe & Ivy Block [In Progress]
-Quartz Mortar & "nicer" rough stone.
 Building: Pet Shop (enables pet functions, pet-related colony roles.)
 [Non-functional hut exists] Pets - Building: Pet Houses
 Pets - Building Module: Set Owner